Chincha Islands War: Battle of Abtao

-Bombardment of Valparaiso
+Bombardment of Valparaíso

 The Spanish could not attack land forces and had been frustrated in attempts to engage the Allied squadron at sea.
 The Spanish ships were isolated, short of supplies, and losing hope of victory.
 When the Chilean government ordered all vessels communicating with the Spanish fleet to be barred from Chilean ports, Admiral Mendez Núñez decided to take punitive actions against the Allied ports.
-The Spanish fleet shelled and burned the town and the port of Valparaiso on March 31 and destroyed Chile's merchant fleet.
+The Spanish fleet shelled and burned the town and the port of Valparaíso on March 31 and destroyed Chile's merchant fleet.
 A total of 33 vessels were burned or sunk.
 The damage to the Chilean merchant marine was catastrophic.
 Twelve years later, the total tonnage under the Chilean flag was still less than half of what it had been in 1865.